Conserving the Arts and the Environment

 In June 2019, a report by the Sustainable Development Solutions Network ranked Australia 38th out of 162 countries in terms of sustainability.
 The report noted that Australia obtained its worst results in ‘Responsible Consumption and Production’ and ‘Climate Action’, adding that to be on track to reach the target set by the United Nations for 2030, monumental changes would need to be made to lower CO2 emissions, overall pollution and threats to biodiversity.

-Join us on Monday 3 May for a focused panel discussion, including Rox De Luca, on art, artistic practice, sustainability and climate change.
-Tickets on sale, April 14.
+Join us on Monday 3 May for a focused panel discussion on art, artistic practice, sustainability and climate change.

 Rox De Luca, a Sydney-based artist who works with found plastics.